What is a Direct Cremation & How Does Direct Cremation Work?

 How Much Does a Direct Cremation Cost?

-A direct cremation will cost between £1200-£1500 in the UK.
+The cost of a direct cremation will be between £1200-£1500 in the UK.

 Companies Offering Direct Cremation